 Kennel, hobby.
-The owning, keeping or harboring for show or breeding purposes of four (4) or more adult dogs or cats maintained on the same lot and incidental to the occupancy of the lot for residential purposes, but shall exclude boarding kennels.
+The owning, keeping or harboring for show or breeding purposes of four (4) or more adult dogs or five (5) or more adult cats maintained on the same lot and incidental to the occupancy of the lot for residential purposes, but shall exclude boarding kennels.